 “It must have been a painful reminder.
 Perhaps I should leave?”

-“No,” I said firmly, wanting her to think I was merely another man.
-“It was a memory of a thing long ago.”
+“No,” I said firmly, wanting her to think of me as merely another victim.
+“A memory of a thing long ago.”

 She smiled, the charm exuding from her making me wary.
 We were the same, but that didn’t mean she couldn’t take me if I wasn’t careful.
 For a moment, I wanted to ask her about Dan.
 Luckily, I had enough sense to keep my mouth shut.
 For what I intended, I had to keep my wits about me, or I could end up like Dan.
-And that just wouldn’t do.
+That simply wouldn’t do.

 With another smile that didn’t touch her eyes, she placed a small hand on my arm.

 “I’ll make you forget her,” she whispered.
 “There will only be us—forever.”

 I believed her.
 I slipped some notes on the bar and stood up.
 We made our way between the tables and walked out.

 I had a fairly large apartment not far from downtown a ten-minute drive away.
 While the car hummed to itself, she didn’t say anything.
 She sat there, the silence broken by the whisper of tires and the traffic around us.
 I felt strangely content and at peace, warm in her presence.
 I didn’t want to spoil it with hollow words or too much introspection.
 Besides, no one said I couldn’t have a little fun while I dealt with her.

 She touched my arm and I glanced at her outline, her face in shadow.
 On impulse, I pulled over, and for a while, we listened to the throb of the engine as we kissed deeply.